Caraballeda: Vargas tragedy

-On 15 December 1999 occurred tremendous rains that led to horrible mud slides.
+On 15 December, 1999, tremendous rains occurred that led to mud slides.
 This occurred all along the coastal area that makes up Vargas state but was concentrated in Caraballeda.
 The debris flows that had occurred in the past provided the only flat places where structures could be built.

-During the night 1.8 million cubic meters of rocks and trees flowed through Caraballeda.
+During the night, 1.8 million cubic meters of rocks and trees flowed through Caraballeda.
 Many buildings were washed out to sea.
-The ones that remained were filled with 8 feet of sand and debris.
-The Macuto-Sheraton Hotel was so damaged that it was abandoned.
-Also the Melia Caribe hotel.
+The ones that remained were filled with 8 ft of sand and debris.
+The Macuto-Sheraton Hotel and the Melia Caribe hotel were so damaged that they were abandoned.
 Of the 300,000 people living on this part of the coast the government of Venezuela estimated that 15,000 died.
 Others estimated as many as 30,000.
 Initial estimates said 150,000 people were homeless.

+2026 earthquakes

+0n 24 June 2026, two earthquakes struck northern Venezuela, killing more than 2,600, injuring 12,666, and leading tens of thousands missing.
+According to Sentinel satellite imagery analyzed by NASA, more than half the buildings in Caraballeda, among other towns of La Guaira, had a damage probability of at least 75%.
+That approximated to 59,000 buildings damaged in the state according to their analysis.